 Guided tour:

-Wastewater and fresh water were often very close together in the medieval city.
-It is now known that this did not go well.
+Wastewater and fresh water were often in close proximity in medieval cities.
+We know now of course that this was not going to end well.
 But what about Nuremberg's water supply and hygiene in the Middle Ages?
-The hole water pipe provides information about this.
+The city's water conduit tells us more about the subject.

-At that time there were countless fountains in Nuremberg.
-Whether drawing wells or scoop wells, wells were dug, and water was brought to the surface.
-Since there was no sewage system, human and animal excrement and all sewage went directly into the city streets.
-In addition to building wells, the medieval master builders drove long water tunnels, a rock cut water line, into the castle hill and conducted the extracted water via advanced water pipes down to the town hall.
+At that time there were countless wells in Nuremberg.
+Whether draw wells or scoopholes, water was brought to the surface.
+Since there was no sewage system, human and animal excrement and all wastewater was simply tipped into the street.
+In addition to building wells, the medieval master builders drove long water tunnels, a rock-cut water line, into the castle hill and channelled the extracted water via an advanced system of conduits to the town hall.

-During our tour you will discover not only the relics of this time that are still visible above ground, but also the underground rock cut water line.
-Narrow corridors led the water to where it was needed.
-Using an original piece of water pipe, you will learn what water pipes looked like at the time and how they were made.
+During our tour you will discover not only the relics of the past that are still visible above ground, but also the underground rock cut water line.
+Narrow passages led the water to where it was needed.
+With an original section of water pipe as an example, you will see what water pipes looked like at the time and how they were made.

 Buy tickets here